 How do I view my image data?

 Image data can be viewed using MacroscopeJ, a program that was developed at the Hauptman-Woodward Institute and is available free of charge.
 The software is java-based for multi-platform compatibility.
 This software has a significant number of new features from the old Macroscope program that was used in the past.
-Please go to the Analyzing Results tab to download the MacroscopeJ program and manual.
+Please go to the Analyzing Your Results tab to download the MacroscopeJ program and manual.

-Making Use of the Results
+FAQs: Making Use of the Results

 Can you recover crystals from the plates?

 It is very difficult to recover crystals from the 1536-well experiment plates.
-The wells are small (~2 mm square at the top, 0.9 mm circle at the bottom with a conical interior.
+The wells are small (~2 mm square at the top and 0.9 mm circle at the bottom with a conical interior).
 Manipulation of the crystals to remove them from the well often results in the destruction of the crystals.
-The Center has described an approach using an inverted microscope system in a paper entitled “A new view on crystal harvesting” and has had success with capillary-based extraction but it is recommended to optimize conditions separately as described here.
+The Crystallization Center has described an approach using an inverted microscope system in a paper entitled “A new view on crystal harvesting” and has had success with capillary-based extraction but it is recommended to optimize conditions separately as described here.
 It is also possible to collect data directly from the plates but they are not designed with this purpose in mind.

 How can I tell if it is a protein or a salt crystal?

 We have integrated a Formulatrix Rock Imager 1000 with SONICC into our High Throughput Crystallization Screening Center pipeline.
-Through this instrument, we have imaging technologies that can be used to determine if an object is crystalline [second order non-linear imaging of chiral crystals (SONICC); Haupert LM and Simpson, (2011) Methods, 55, 379-386] and if it is protein [UV-two photon excited fluorescence (UV-TPEF); Madden JT, DeWalt EL and Simpson GJ (2011) Acta Cryst.
+Using this instrument, we have imaging technologies that can be used to determine if an object is crystalline [second order non-linear imaging of chiral crystals (SONICC); Haupert LM and Simpson, (2011) Methods, 55, 379-386] and if it is protein [UV-two photon excited fluorescence (UV-TPEF); Madden JT, DeWalt EL and Simpson GJ (2011) Acta Cryst.
 D67, 839-846).
 Positive (white) signal from these independent imaging technologies can verify protein nanocrystals < 1 μm in size.
-This imaging takes place only once, at either 4 or 6 weeks.
+This imaging takes place once, at either 4 or 6 weeks.

 What crystallization cocktails are currently in use?